 Successful applicants must have completed - or be on track to complete - an undergraduate bachelor's degree prior to dental school matriculation.
+All prospective students are required to have a bachelor's degree from an accredited US or Canadian college or university.
 No specific undergraduate major is required, but regardless of the major interest area, applicants must complete - at a minimum - the following specifically required courses:

 Biological Sciences (8 semester hours)

 A minimum of one year of general biology or zoology is required.
 This includes lecture and laboratory courses for the entire year (courses designed for biology majors required).
 Botany will not satisfy this requirement.